fd17/geoIPblocker/README.md

 # geoIPblocker
- A simple shell script to block entire countries via IP tables.
+ A simple shell script to block entire countries via their associated IP sets.

  ## Requirements
   * Linux (tested on Ubuntu 18.04)